Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand,1997. Updated April 2017.

 DSAP most often affects people of European descent, although it has also been reported to affect individuals of other races.
 It is more common in women than in men.

-The average age which patients first notice DSAP is about 35 to 40, and its frequency in affected families increases steadily with age.
+The average age which patients first notice DSAP is about 35–40 years and its frequency in affected families increases steadily with age.
 It is rare in childhood.

 DSAP may arise in immune suppressed patients, including after organ transplantation.
-Its onset can also be triggered by injury, infection or systemic disease.
+Its onset can also be triggered by sun exposure, injury, infection or systemic disease.

 DSAP is due to a genetic mutation.
 The tendency to DSAP is inherited as an autosomal dominant characteristic, which means on average half of the children of an affected parent will also have the tendency.